brandondiamond/flutter-internals/slivers/container-slivers.md

 * This method is invoked whenever the render object adds a child to its child list.
 It is not invoked when the keep alive bucket is altered \(i.e., it only considers the effective child list\).
 * Changes are generally driven by the widget layer and the `SliverChildDelegate` in particular.
 As the list’s manager \(and a convenient integration point between the render tree and the widget\), `SliverMultiBoxAdaptorElement` facilitates the process.
   * `SliverMultiBoxAdaptorElement` tracks when children are created and destroyed \(either explicitly or during a rebuild\), setting `SliverMultiBoxAdaptorElement._currentlyUpdatingChildIndex` to the intended index just before the render tree is updated.
 The index also serves as the slot for overridden `RenderObjectElement` operations.
-  * Updates pass through the element to the `RenderSliverMultiBoxAdaptor` \(according to Flutter’s usual flow\), which invokes `RenderSliverBoxChildManager.didAdoptChild` any time the index might change.
+  * Updates pass through the element to the `RenderSliverMultiBoxAdaptor` \(according to `Flutter`’s usual flow\), which invokes `RenderSliverBoxChildManager.didAdoptChild` any time the index might change.
   * Finally, the currently updating index is written to the child’s parent data by the manager.

 ## How does a multi-box adaptor manage its children?